openspending/fiscal-data-package/spec/index.md

 ## Data Packages on Disk

 Here are some examples of what an Fiscal Data Package looks like on disk.
-Usually, the datapackage.json and data files are bundled together, and collectively referred to as "the data package".
+Usually, the `datapackage.json` and data files are bundled together, and collectively referred to as "the data package".

 A simple example of an Fiscal Data Package:

 ```
+# descriptor file

 datapackage.json

-# data files - can be data/ subdirectory or just in the base directory, must be CSV
+# data files - can be data/ subdirectory or just in the base
+# directory, must be CSV

 data/my-financial-data.csv
 ```